getkeops/keops/readme.md

 Two steps:

 1) Compilation of the cuda codes.
-The subdirectorie ./python contains a shell script"makefile.sh".
-The user need to custom the paths contained in this file.
+The subdirectory ./python contains a shell script "makefile.sh".
+The user needs to custom the paths contained in this file.

-2) Run the outof-box working examples ./python/example/convolution.py port libkp
+2) Run the out-of-the-box working examples ./python/example/convolution.py

 *** matlab user